-YES, stop taking the medicine right away.
-As soon as possible, call the health care provider who prescribed the isotretinoin and the health care provider who will be taking care of you during your pregnancy.
-Your health care team can talk with you about screening tests and ultrasounds.
+YES.
+Stop taking the medication right away.
+As soon as possible, call the healthcare provider who prescribed the isotretinoin and the healthcare provider who will be taking care of you during your pregnancy.
+Your healthcare team can talk with you about screening tests and ultrasounds.
 Ultrasound can detect many (but not all) birth defects.
 Ultrasound cannot tell if a child may have learning or developmental problems.

-Does exposure to isotretinoin cause an increased risk for miscarriage or infant death?
+Does taking isotretinoin cause an increased risk for miscarriage or infant death?

 YES.
-The risk for having a miscarriage can be as high as 40% when a woman takes isotretinoin in early pregnancy.
+Miscarriage can occur in any pregnancy.
+However, the chance for having a miscarriage can be as high as 40% when a woman takes isotretinoin in early pregnancy.

 Can taking isotretinoin during pregnancy cause birth defects?

 YES.
+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
 Isotretinoin causes birth defects in more than 35% of infants whose mothers take the drug during pregnancy.
-This risk applies even if the medication has been taken for a short time.
+The chance of having a baby with a birth defect applies even if the medication has been taken for a short time.
 Most of the infants with birth defects will have small or absent ears, hearing and eyesight problems.
 Life-threatening heart defects and fluid around the brain are other birth defects that have be seen in some infants.
 Some will have a small jaw, small head, cleft palate and some will be born with a small or missing thymus gland (a gland in our body that makes hormones).

 Will taking isotretinoin have an effect on a baby’s behavior and development?